prainar/peer/03-profile-page/README.md

 - Implement a clean and modern UI for profile viewing and editing using React and Tailwind CSS.
 - Integrate frontend components with a Flask backend API.
 - Learn best practices for component separation, API usage, and secure data handling.
-- Connect the backend to a database for persistent user profile storage.
+- Connect the backend to a MySQL database for persistent user profile storage.

 ## 📸 Preview